 For newborn puppies, the first two weeks of life are all about sleeping and eating.
 After 14 days of age, physical changes open up a whole new world.
 They begin to see, hear and walk.
 By the age of 21 days, they begin to explore the world and learn about being dogs.
 This is also when the socialization process begins.
-She is learning how to interact with other dogs by interacting with her mother and littermates.
-Human socialization is important at this time as well.
+Puppies learn how to interact with other dogs by interacting with their mother and littermates.
+Human socialization with gentle handling is important at this time as well.

 Around seven to eight weeks old, the first "fear period" will begin.
 This is a time when most puppies seem to be afraid of new things.
-Anything you can introduce her to before this time may help make the fear period go more smoothly.
+Anything you can introduce them to before this time may help make the fear period go more smoothly.

 Health and Care

-Mom will still be taking on most of the care for her puppies until they are fully weaned between five to seven weeks of age.
-However, her puppies will become less and less depended on her after three to four weeks of age.
+Mom will still be taking on most of the care for her puppies until they are fully weaned between five to eight weeks of age.
+However, her puppies will become less and less dependent on her after three to four weeks of age.
 You may find that the puppies wander out of their little "nest" and try to check out more of the house.
 It may be best to keep mom and pups in an exercise pen when you are not home.

 The first few weeks of life are a time of vulnerability for the puppies.
-If a puppy is not growing at the same rate as her littermates, she should be seen by a vet as soon as possible.
+If a puppy is not growing at the same rate as its littermates, it should be seen by a vet as soon as possible.
 In addition, any sign of illness, no matter how subtle, should be taken seriously.

 Food and Nutrition